srujana1997/SpringBootTasks/README.md

 # SpringBootTasks
+In this branch
-Complete all the endpoints for CRUD operations on Muzix
+completed all the endpoints for CRUD operations on Muzix